THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 - Avoid civilian harm and minimize collateral damage.

-- Enemy strength at any objective exceeds expected composition (reinforced or crew-served weapons present)
+- Enemy at an objective exceeds expected composition (reinforced or crew-served weapons).

-- Obstacle or IED on approach routes preventing timely assault
+- Obstacle or IED on an approach route preventing timely assault.

-- Any friendly casualty during an assault requiring immediate MEDEVAC
+- Casualty during an assault requiring immediate MEDEVAC.

 - SP/LD times and locations